April Jones POV

 But when the word 'winner', followed by two other words that sounded like Leo Zachary somehow escaped her lips, my jaw swung open and stayed there as I desperately tried to comprehend what had just happened.
 Even after I saw his gloating face stand up in front of the class that afternoon to receive the applause…I still-couldn't-quite-send-the information to my brain, so I just continued to stare with my mouth open for a little while longer.

 There was only one thing anyone ever needed to know about Leo Zachary.
 He who I had valiantly endured for the past three years, just so happened to be the most arrogant, malicious, metro-sexual waste of air that had ever walked the planet.
 He was quite talented in the art of being a total ego-maniac slash compulsive instigator-which was almost always directed at me.
 He couldn't go three seconds without seeking attention for himself if he tried.
-Frankly, there were just so many things wrong with the kid that I couldn't see him succeeding in anything because he was too busy being a jerk.
+Frankly, there were just so many things wrong with the kid that it was hard to imagine him succeeding in anything because he was too busy being a jerk.

 Shadows of the Sun?